XenApp and XenDesktop Service

 Using the XenApp and XenDesktop Service, you can deliver secure virtual apps and desktops to any device, and leave most of the product installation, setup, configuration, upgrades, and monitoring to Citrix.
 You maintain complete control over applications, policies, and users while delivering the best user experience on any device, under any network condition.

-You connect to the XenApp and XenDesktop Service through Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
+You connect to the service through Citrix Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
 Cloud Connector enables cloud management without requiring any complex networking or infrastructure configuration such as VPNs or IPsec tunnels.
-For the XenApp and XenDesktop Service, resource locations contain the machines and other resources that deliver applications and desktops to your subscribers.
+Resource locations contain the machines and other resources that deliver applications and desktops to your subscribers.

 As shown in the graphic, Citrix manages the core components in Citrix Cloud.
 Citrix also takes care of installing and upgrading those components.
-(This differs from a customer-managed XenApp and XenDesktop deployment, where you are responsible for installing, managing, and upgrading the core components.)
+(This differs from an on-premises customer-managed XenApp and XenDesktop deployment, where you are responsible for installing, managing, and upgrading the core components.)

 Your applications and desktops reside in one or more resource locations.
 You install and manage most components in each resource location.
 The exceptions are the Citrix Cloud Connectors.
 You install the Cloud Connectors; Citrix manages them.